Free UPS Ground Shipping on orders over $299

 Considering that deadbolts are mostly installed on keyed entry doors, the constant locking, unlocking, and handling can lead to problems after years of heavy use.
 The key deadbolt may start sticking.
 The bolt may also not line up with the strike plate, or the pins inside the lock may get bent or warped.
 Your thump turn may also get damaged after years of use.
 With plenty of moving parts inside a deadbolt, even the sturdiest locks will eventually wear out.

-When Schlage deadbolt parts start failing, the deadbolt on your front or back door becomes a security liability.
+When parts of a deadbolt start failing, the deadbolt on your front or back door becomes a security liability.
 Some of the common problems you could deal with include a bent lock pin, broken lock spring, bent key, work lock cam, or poor initial installation causing problems.
 With some of these parts, you can do repairs.
 But if the damage is significant, get a new deadbolt.

 Parts You May Need to Replace for a Better Fit

 You may also need to replace certain parts of your deadbolt locks to ensure a better fit on your door.
-For instance, longer screws are perfect for securing your deadbolt on your door.
+For instance, longer screws are perfect for securing the deadbolt on your door.
 Another situation is when the lock bolt and the strike plate attached to the doorjamb no longer align.
-The door hinges may also shift slightly and cause these Schlage deadbolt parts to misalign.
+The door hinges may also shift slightly and cause these parts of a deadbolt to misalign.

 You can correct the issue by completely removing the strike plate and filling the hole with wood slivers or putty.
 You can also install a stronger strike plate to improve security.
 If you have a door knob or level combined with your deadbolt, they may also become loose, requiring replacement to ensure a better fit on the doors.